Title: Open for Murder (A Happy Camper Mystery #1)

 Repetitive dialogs and beating around the bush are plenty.
 Zo is stubborn.
 She doubts one of the lodge’s guests and would go to any extent to prove them guilty.
 This includes saying it on their face – “I know you stole the money.”
 Is this called ‘being straight forward’ or ‘overconfidence’?
 Unfortunately for Zo, the person whom she had accused was innocent of the crime.
 It is not about the main character making a mistake.
 Overconfidence and childish behavior in a main character is not something I expected.

-Overall, Open for Murder was a disappointing read.
+Overall, Open for Murder by Mary Angela was a disappointing read.
 Unlikable characters, plain and clunky writing, and an unimpressive try at quirky spoiled the read for me.

 I received an ARC from Kensington Books and NetGalley in exchange for an honest and unbiased opinion.